Sustainable Property Management: A Comprehensive Guide

 Environmental

 It's no secret that buildings can harm our environment.
-Sustainable building practices are important when you have properties because they can have a much lighter footprint.
+Embracing sustainable practices is important when you have properties because they can have a much lighter footprint.

 Social and Community